Loading...

 DASA 2026 – Seat Allotment Rounds

-The DASA 2026 seat allotment process consists of multiple rounds, including an internal sliding round and a special round, to ensure optimal seat utilization.
+The DASA UG 2026 seat allotment process consists of two rounds to ensure optimal seat utilization.
 Below is the detailed structure of each round.

 Round Description Key Actions for Candidates